BuckarooBanzay/pick_and_place/readme.md

 * The `param2` value is preserved and rotateable
 * A "group" can be specified to place the same randomized slot across the whole group and placement

+**Note**: holding the "zoom" button on place disables the replacement engine

 # Portability

 The placement tool can be shared across worlds if the nodes are available there.